LakshmiSanjeev/Air-Quality-Monitoring-System/README.md

 [`images/hardware-setup.jpg`](images/hardware-setup.jpg) for the actual wiring used in this build.

-> The original design deck (see `docs/`) also scopes out MQ135, MQ2,
-> MQ9, and a PM2.5 particulate sensor running through an Arduino Uno as
+> The original design (see `docs/`) included additional sensors such as the MQ135, MQ2, MQ9, and a PM2.5 sensor connected through an Arduino Uno.
-> an additional board.
-The physical prototype built and photographed
-> here uses a single MQ gas sensor + DHT11 wired directly to the
+> However, the prototype built for this project uses a single MQ gas sensor and a DHT11 sensor connected directly to the NodeMCU,
-> NodeMCU — the firmware in this repo matches that build.
-Extending to
-> the full multi-sensor array is a natural next step (see
+> and the firmware in this repository shows that setup.
+Adding the remaining sensors from the original design is planned as a future improvement (see
 > [Future Improvements](#future-improvements)).

 ## Circuit